Kreia: Analysis

 Alexander Gambotto-Burke felt the character was a presentation of Avellone's criticisms of the Star Wars mythos and the morality presented in most post-Garriott video games, and called her "a tutorial, an incentive to explore moral avenues you might have otherwise ignored".
 Gambotto-Burke considered her not purely evil, and felt even at the end of the game "you can't help but see her as a flawed visionary".
 GameSpot considered her point to be for the player to move on from "self-defeating" nihilism and realize "the act of choice is what gives form and pattern to the universe".

-In her piece analysing game morality, Katherine Cross highlighted the beggar scene on Nar Shaddaa.
-Cross noted how it illustrated Kreia's morality, shed doubt on "tokenist" moral acts, and highlighted the player's own powerlessness.
+In her piece analyzing game morality, Katherine Cross highlighted the beggar scene on Nar Shaddaa.
+Cross noted how it illustrated Kreia's morality, cast doubt on "tokenist" moral acts, and highlighted the player's own powerlessness.
 Hilary Goldstein noted how her philosophical points questioned the roles of the Jedi and the Sith.